What You Should Understand About Dealing With Insurance Companies After a Car Accident

 Allow Us to Represent You.

 In many situations, only the help of the right legal team will enable you to get you the compensation that you deserve for your injuries and damages.
 Because there are time limits to file a personal injury case in the state of Florida, you don’t want to delay discussing your options with an experienced personal injury attorney.
-As the knowledgeable and experienced South Florida car accident attorneys at the Leifer Law Firm, we can guide you through your case and make sure that you get the treatment and compensation that you deserve while you recover from your injuries.
+As the knowledgeable and experienced South Florida car accident attorneys at Leifer & Ramirez, we can guide you through your case and make sure that you get the treatment and compensation that you deserve while you recover from your injuries.
 Please do not hesitate to contact us for more information today.